ghc-proposals/ghc-proposals/committee.rst

 -----------------------------------

 Any community thrives best by continuing to refresh itself with new members.
-Accordingly, membership on the committee comes with a three-year term.
-Toward the end of an individual's term, the secretary of the committee will put out a public call for nominations for people to join the committee.
-Self-nominations are welcome and expected.
-The member whose term is ending is free to re-nominate themselves.
-Nominations include a brief bio of the nominee and reasons why they would be appropriate for the committee.

 The main criteria for becoming a member of the committee are:

  * A track record of constructive contribution to public discussion of GHC proposals